Ariane Lipski da Silva

-Ariane Lipski da Silva (born 26 January 1994) is a Brazilian mixed martial artist who competes in the women's Flyweight division of the Professional Fighters League (PFL).
-She has also fought in the Ultimate Fighting Championship (UFC) and is a former KSW Women's Flyweight Champion.
+Ariane Lipski da Silva (born 26 January 1994) is a Brazilian former mixed martial artist who competed in the women's Flyweight division.
+She has fought in the Ultimate Fighting Championship (UFC), Professional Fighters League (PFL) and Konfrontacja Sztuk Walki, where she is a former KSW Women's Flyweight Champion.

 Background

-da Silva was born in Curitiba, Brazil, with Polish heritage.
+Lipski da Silva was born in Curitiba, Brazil, with Polish heritage.
 Her grandfather migrated to Brazil before the Second World War for security reasons.
 Lipski started training Muay Thai at a young age and became the Brazilian Muay Thai champion prior to her transition to MMA.

 Mixed martial arts career

 Early career

-da Silva fought most of her early MMA career primary in Brazil and Poland, notable under Konfrontacja Sztuk Walki promotion.
+Lipski da Silva fought most of her early MMA career primarily in Brazil and Poland, notably under the Konfrontacja Sztuk Walki promotion.
 After winning her debut in KSW, she faced Sheila Gaff at KSW 36, where she won via knockout in the first round.
 She then faced Diana Belbiţă for the KSW Women's Flyweight Championship at KSW 39: Colosseum, winning the bout via armbar at the end of the first round.
 She defended the title against Mariana Morais on 22 October 2017, at KSW 40.
 She won via rear-naked choke less than a minute into the first round.
 In her last performance for KSW, Lipski faced Silvana Gómez Juárez on 3 March 2018, at KSW 42.
 She won the bout and defended the title via unanimous decision.

 She was later signed by the UFC.